-They are too small to be seen with the naked eye and the highest concentrations are found in carpeting, mattresses and bedding, upholstered furniture and stuffed animals.
-Because they are so small they float into the air when fabric is disturbed, carpet is walked on or when a vacuum is used.
+They are too small to be seen with the naked eye, and the highest concentrations are found in carpeting, mattresses and bedding, upholstered furniture and stuffed animals.
+Because they are so small, they float into the air when a fabric is disturbed, when carpet is walked on, or when a vacuum is used.
 It is when they float that the dust mite droppings and pieces of dead dust mites most aggravate allergies and can even cause asthma.

 Fortunately, you can decrease the number of dust mite droppings by doing laundry often and handling fabrics correctly.

-To remove dust mites, consider a fabric allergen sanitizer vacuum (Raycop is a leading brand name).
-These vacuums use ultraviolet light to kill dust mites and bacteria and then a dual filtration system to eliminate the 99.9% of the offenders from fabric surfaces.
+Of course, some fabric-covered items like mattresses, box springs, and upholstered furniture cannot be easily washed.
+To remove dust mites, consider a fabric allergen sanitizer vacuum.
+These vacuums use ultraviolet light to kill dust mites and bacteria and then a dual filtration system to eliminate 99.9 percent of the offenders from fabric surfaces.

-If you have a dust mite problem in your home, bedding—sheets, blankets and bed covers—should be washed at least weekly in hot water (130-140 degrees F.) to kill the mites.
-Cold water will not always remove the allergens.
-However, if you prefer to use cold water, be sure to tumble dry the linens in a hot dryer for at least ten consecutive minutes at 130 degrees F. to kill the mites.
+If you have a dust mite problem in your home, bedding—sheets, blankets, and bed covers—should be washed at least weekly in hot water (130 to 140 F) to kill the mites.
+Cold water will not always be as effective.
+However, if you prefer to use cold water, be sure to tumble dry the linens in a hot dryer for at least ten consecutive minutes at 130 F to kill the mites.

 Bed pillows should also be washed regularly.
-Directions for cleaning feather, foam and polyester-filled pillows can be found here.
 “Mite-proof” cases on should be placed on all mattresses and pillows.
 Those covers should be washed at least monthly.

 The key to controlling dust mites is to reduce the number of places they can thrive.
 Removing wall-to-wall carpeting is one of the best steps.
 However, it is important to regularly clean area rugs and wash throw rugs.
 If you do have wall-to-wall carpet, have it steam cleaned regularly because the heat of the steam will kill the dust mites.

 Choose leather or vinyl upholstery rather than fabric.
-Or, make upholstery easier to clean by using washable accessories like sofa covers and removable covers on throw pillows.
-Use a dust mite sanitizer vacuum on fabrics that can not be washed.
+Or, make the upholstery easier to clean by using washable accessories like sofa covers and removable covers on throw pillows.
+Use a dust mite sanitizer vacuum on fabrics that cannot be washed.